pospi/talk-solidity-blockchain-intro/solidity-notes.md

 The EVM has an artificial stack depth limit of 1024 to prevent runaway contracts from executing recursion-based exploits.
 This safeguard is the only reason The DAO wasn't *completely* drained, so it's a good thing to have.
 Unfortunately it also essentially obviates recursion-based language design... unless a very interesting compiler is built!

 Only external function calls have an impact on stack depth.
 Internal functions are implemented as `JUMP` instructions within the virtual CPU.
 Library function calls count towards stack depth, inherited functions don't.
 Keep these factors in mind when designing your contracts.

+.suggestion[Recurse like crazy when using internal function calls.]
+.suggestion[Avoid recursing when using external function calls], unless you have validated your code to work only under known scenarios where a necessarily shallow call-depth is expected.]
 ]

----
-template: suggestion

-- recurse like crazy when using internal function calls.
-- avoid recursing when using external function calls, unless you have validated your code to work only under known scenarios where a necessarily shallow call-depth is expected.

 ???
 :TODO: see if there are any limits on recursion for internal method calls